arfenarf/jsl-mimic-omop/README.md

 ## Conclusion

+It is entirely possible to build out an OMOP CDM dataset using only the information in clinical notes, but the extracted data is more trustworthy and meaningful when blended with structured data during the ETL.
+Aside from the usual NLP risks of mis-attributing information and mis-identifying entities, the information gathered with JSL's entity detection, concept identification, and attribution models can populate the core tables such as

+* `person`
+* `condition_occurrence`
+* `observation`
+* `drug_exposure`
+* `measurement`
+* `procedure_occurrence`

+In the absence of structured data, other key tables such as `visit_occurrence` and `provider` would require carefully-documented logic to impute information from note metadata.

-Many aspects of the data stored in the OMOP CDM can be obtained from clinical notes, but the extracted data is more trustworthy and meaningful when blended with structured data during the ETL.
-JSL tools are able to collect key information from clinical notes for addition to the OMOP `NOTE_NLP` table.
-Rules for what information in this table might migrate to the core clinical concept tables must be developed with the client, bearing in mind their end purpose.
+Our recommended approach is to build the dataset out with known-good structured data and then supplement it with information from clinical notes.
+All quality NLP-derived information can be stored in the OMOP `NOTE_NLP` table.
+After that, rules for what information in this table might migrate to the core clinical concept tables must be developed with the client, bearing in mind their end purpose.